uptonking/note4yaoo/docs-web-css-selector.md

 # docs-web-css-selector

+## `:first-of-type` pseudo-class

+- represents the first element of its type among a group of sibling elements.
+- `article :first-of-type { background-color: pink; }`
+- `article *:first-of-type { background-color: pink; }`
+  - This example shows how nested elements can also be targeted.
+  - Note that the universal selector ( `*` ) is implied when no simple selector is written.
+  - 会修改所有不同类型元素的第一个元素的样式

 ## `::before` pseudo-elements

 - In CSS, `::before` creates a pseudo-element that is the first child of the selected element.